usa-m/usa-m/README.md

 &nbsp; &nbsp; 👋👋👋

-Hi, nice to see you 👀 !
+Hi, 👀 !

-I'm an aeronautical engineer and continual learner with former working experience in a *National defense* enabling *Aviation industry* ✈️ , whereby serving at various positions and in different roles; though, remaining keenly interested in:
+I'm an aeronautical engineer and a learner with former working experience in a *National defense* enabling *Aviation industry* ✈️ , whereby serving at various positions and in different roles; though, remaining keenly interested in:

 &nbsp; &nbsp; ⚔️ &nbsp; &nbsp; *Reading*, *writing*, and *imparting training* - anything that relates with the *modern, and evolving technologies*